kubernetes/kubernetes/docs/kubectl.md

   kubectl config [command]

 Available Commands:
-  view                                                                                       displays the specified .kubeconfig file or a merged result set-cluster name [server] [insecure-skip-tls-verify] [certificate-authority] [api-version] Sets a cluster entry in .kubeconfig set-credentials name                                                                       Sets a user entry in .kubeconfig set-context name                                                                           Sets a context entry in .kubeconfig set property-name property-value                                                           Sets an individual value in a .kubeconfig file unset property-name                                                                        Unsets an individual value in a .kubeconfig file use-context context-name                                                                   Sets the current-context in a .kubeconfig file
+  view                                                                                                                                                              displays the specified .kubeconfig file or a merged result set-cluster name [--server=server] [--certificate-authority=path/to/certficate/authority] [--api-version=apiversion] [--insecure-skip-tls-verify=true]            Sets a cluster entry in .kubeconfig set-credentials name [--auth-path=path/to/auth/file] [--client-certificate=path/to/certficate/file] [--client-key=path/to/key/file] [--token=bearer_token_string] Sets a user entry in .kubeconfig set-context name [--cluster=cluster-nickname] [--user=user-nickname] [--namespace=namespace]                                                                      Sets a context entry in .kubeconfig set property-name property-value                                                                                                                                  Sets an individual value in a .kubeconfig file unset property-name                                                                                                                                               Unsets an individual value in a .kubeconfig file use-context context-name                                                                                                                                          Sets the current-context in a .kubeconfig file

  Available Flags:
       --alsologtostderr=false: log to standard error as well as files